ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

          328│ };
 ```

-If we follow the instructions and modify the `src/types.js` file to include the proeprty `curry` in the type
+If we follow the instructions and modify the `src/types.js` file to include the property `curry` in the type
 `BodilessFunctionOrMethodBase`:

 ```diff